Skip to contents

 • col_max_age a boolean (TRUE/FALSE) on whether the colonisation time is precise or should be considered a maximum upper bound on the time of colonisation with some uncertainty

-• min_age is the minimum lower bound time of colonisation, if to be used when the colonisation time is assumed to be an upper bound.
+• min_age is the minimum lower bound time of colonisation.
+This should only be used when the colonisation time added is assumed to be an upper bound (col_max_age=TRUE)

 • species a vector of species names contained within colonist